Novartis/railroadtracks/doc/cookbook.rst

 dependency graph. :class:`TaskSetGraph` helps handling all the tasks by allowing one to manipulate groups of tasks not connected directly as :class:`TaskSet` objects and in the context of the task-level dependency graph.
-Such sets can be added directly to a :class:`TaskSetGraph` while dependencies between the task sets are inferred from the task-level relationship.
+Such sets can be added directly to a :class:`TaskSetGraph` while dependencies between the task sets are inferred from task-level relationships.

 .. code-block:: python